 A heated slab of marble in a hexagonal shape, known as a Göbektasi, dominated the space.
 The perimeter was lined with nooks, each containing a kurna, or marble sink.

-I was asked to lay down on the hot marble slab, which I did slowly, as my body was still acclimatizing to the change in ambient temperature.
+I was asked to lay down on the hot marble slab.
+I did so slowly; my body was still acclimatizing to the change in ambient temperature.

-The purpose of lying on hot marble for 10 minutes is apparently to soften one's skin and help their body adapt more quickly to the warmer room.
+The purpose of lying on hot marble for 10 minutes is to soften one's skin and help one's body adapt more quickly to the warmer room.

 As I lay on the marble, looking up at the diffused light coming through the star-shaped glass windows in the dome, I wondered whether my back would be left completely red from the heat, like the traumatic fire cupping experience I had in Chengdu, China.
 I tried not to think about it.